 Craftsmen were brought from Fes to work on this monumental task which took approximately fifteen years to complete.
 It is said that the palace was built as a home for Ba Ahmed’s official concubines.
 Moreover, it has also been said that the importance or favor of each concubine increased along with the size of their bedroom.
 In fact, the name ‘Bahia’ means ‘palace of the beautiful.
 There are 160 different rooms in the palace which are sprawled out in an open, rambling fashion.
 Decorations take the form of subtle stucco panels, zellij decorations, tiled floors, smooth arches, carved-cedar ceilings, and shiny marble (talk) finishes.
 Besides, oak-painted ceilings.
 The palace is surrounded by an eight-hectare garden.

 The Koranic School:

-The Ben Youssef Medersa established by the Sultan ” Abou el Hassan (1331–49), but rebuilt in the 1560s, under the Saadians.
-The school is where students learned the Koran by rote and is the most beautifully decorated building in Marrakesh.
+The Ben Youssef Medersa was established by Sultan ” Abou el Hassan (1331–49) but rebuilt in the 1560s, under the Saadians.
+The school is where students learn the Koran by rote and is the most beautifully decorated building in Marrakesh.
 With lashings of classic Moroccan decor – zellij tiling, stucco plasterwork, carved cedarwood – all worked to the very highest standards.

 The Saadian Tombs: